elchemist705/flip-gg-lootbox-toolkit/docs/FLIP_GG_GUIDE.md

 # 🎲 Flip.gg Lootbox Design Guide

 ## Overview
-Complete probability calculation toolkit for designing optimal lootboxes for flip.gg within a $0.50-$4.00 cost range with a mix of high-value and low-value items.
+A complete probability calculation toolkit for designing optimal lootboxes for flip.gg within the $0.50-$4.00 cost range with a mix of high-value and low-value items.

 ## Quick Start